AI slop: In film and television

 Some films have received backlash for including AI-generated content.
-The film Late Night with the Devil was notable for its use of AI, which some criticized as being AI slop.
-Several low-quality AI-generated images were used as interstitial title cards, with one image featuring a skeleton with inaccurate bone structure and poorly-generated fingers that appear disconnected from its hands.
+The film Late Night with the Devil was criticized by some reviewers for its use of AI-generated images.
+Several AI-generated images were used as interstitial title cards, with one image featuring a skeleton with inaccurate bone structure and fingers that appear disconnected from its hands.

-Some streaming services such as Amazon Prime Video have used AI to generate posters and thumbnail images in a manner that can be described as slop.
+Some streaming services, such as Amazon Prime Video, have used AI to generate posters and thumbnail images in a manner that can be described as slop.
 A low-quality AI poster was used for the 1922 film Nosferatu, depicting Count Orlok in a way that does not resemble his look in the film.
 A thumbnail image for 12 Angry Men on Amazon Freevee used AI to depict 19 men with smudged faces, none of whom appeared to bear any similarities to the characters in the film.
 Additionally, some viewers have noticed that many plot descriptions appear to be generated by AI, which some people have characterized as slop.
 One synopsis briefly listed on the site for the film Dog Day Afternoon read: "A man takes hostages at a bank in Brooklyn.
 Unfortunately I do not have enough information to summarize further within the provided guidelines."
+Amazon Prime Video published a recap of season one of the dystopian sci-fi TV show Fallout.
+It was removed after audiences noticed mistakes, including claims that a scene set in 2077 was set in the 1950s.

-In one case Deutsche Telekom removed a series from their media offer after viewers complained about the bad quality and monotonous German voice dubbing (translated from original Polish) and it was found out that it was done via AI.
+In one case, Deutsche Telekom removed a series from their media offerings after viewers complained about the bad quality and monotonous German voice dubbing (translated from original Polish) and it was found out that it was done via AI.

+In March 2025, Carsey-Werner upscaled Roseanne and A Different World using generative AI.
+This process distorted text in the background, rendering it illegible.
+The 2026 web series On This Day...
+1776, produced by Darren Aronofsky, was created with AI generated visuals and Screen Actors Guild voice actors.
+It was widely panned by critics with many calling it "slop".
+In March 2026, WildBrain had upconverted various series with an AI upscaler, including The Super Mario Bros.
+Super Show!.
+When it aired on MeTV Toons, viewers found that, among other problems, the upscaling model had not handled text properly, thus making the opening title read "Suele Mario Bros" instead.